Sannith12/DevRev-FlyHigh/README.md

 Admin Dashboard: Admins have access to a dashboard where they can manage flights.
 They can add new flights, delete existing flights, and view the current bookings.

+It allows only authorized admins to get into admin portal i.e., e-mail address ending with "ac.in"

 Technologies Used